ualberta-smr/generating-annotation-usage-rules/README.md

 In this work, we create a human-in-the-loop pipeline to produce accurate annotation usage rules.
 The pipeline includes the following steps:
 1. Mining candidate annotation usage rules (see [this repo](https://github.com/ualberta-smr/MiningAnnotationUsageRules) for more details)
 2. Validating the candidate usage rules to produce confirmed usage rules (using the Rule Validation Tool)
-3. Using confirmed usage rules for misuse detection purposes (using the Violation Detector)
+3. Using confirmed usage rules for misuse detection purposes (using the Violation Detector)Getting started

-The last two tools are developed and maintained by [Mansur Gulami](https://github.com/MensurOwary).

 ## Requirements